s-ball/pyimgren/README.md

 ## Current status

+**BEWARE**: the upcoming 1.0.0 version will be a major rewrite.
+Until it is released, commits on GitHub will be  inconsistent with this README page and the documentation.
+Some could even crash or destroy data. *DO NOT USE THEM*.

-This package package is distributed in PyPI since version 0.1.0.
+This package  is distributed in PyPI since version 0.1.0.
 It can be used by end users, but should be considered at beta quality because it still lacks extensive testing.
 Its full source is available from [GitHub](https://github.com/s-ball/pyimgren).